How to use the IncuKit™ in your DIY incubator

 1.)
-IncuKit DC - intended for small incubators that need up to about 30-40 watts of power.
-See this listing: IncuKit DC
+IncuKit Mini - intended for small incubators that need up to about 30-40 watts of power.
+See this listing: IncuKit Mini

 The way you would use each one is a little different, but there are some general guidelines that will apply to each of them.

 1. Select the IncuKit that is the right size for the container you will use for your incubator

 This starts with understanding how many watts of power your container will need in order to get and keep the incubator at the correct temperature.
 If you have a larger container, very little insulation, and it's kept in a cold room, you will need more wattage.
 If your container is small with great insulation and the room temperature is warm, you may need very little wattage.
 A simple way to determine the wattage you will need is to do the lightbulb test.
 Start by making your best guess about how much power you will need.
 Let's say 30 watts, for example.
 Then get a light bulb that is close to that wattage and turn on the bulb in your container.
 Use a thermometer to see how easily that amount of power heats up your incubator.
 Use caution when doing this test since lightbulbs can get very hot and cause fire if they get something else too hot.